HSLdevcom/jore-graphql-import/README.md

 Start the import process and a simple web UI running in http://localhost/jore-import/

-Docker environment variables can alternatively be passed by updating .env file in the project root:
+If in Swarm mode, Docker environment variables are by default read from [Docker secrets](https://docs.docker.com/engine/swarm/secrets/).
+If no Docker secret is found, the value is read from .env file defaults instead.
+The default values can be overridden by passing them as command line arguments like in example below:
 ```
 docker run --link jore-postgis -v downloads:/tmp/build \
 -e USERNAME="ftpusername" \